perxpective/Cybersecurity-Therapy/EHD/Practical/SPIM Chapter 1 - Introduction to Incident Management.md

 ## Key Definitions
 ### Incident
 - Unplanned interruption to an IT service
-- Reduction in the quality of
+- Reduction in the quality of an IT service
+- Failure of a C that has not yet impacted an IT service

+### Service Request
+- Formal request for user for something to be provided
+- **Examples:**
+	- Request for information